kercre123/wire-prod-pod/README.md

 ### Some general notices for production Vectors:

 -   This will require you to put your Vector on 1.8.
 You cannot keep him on 1.6 if you want to use these instructions.
--   This will NOT clear user data.
+-   While it is recommended to clear user data, it is not required.
--	The SDK should work fine, though make sure you authenticate it before you setup wire-pod.
 -   It is recommended you use a Raspberry Pi 4, though you can use any Linux computer
 -   For this; you do not need to pay for the voice subscription, Escape Pod, or any DDL service.
 -   Please note that the phone apps (Android and iOS) will no longer be able to connect to a Vector tethered to Wire-Prod-Pod
+	- wire-prod-pod contains a fully-featured Vector mobile app replacement

 ### Prerequisites